thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 add = function (a, b) { return a + b; }
 {% endhighlight %}

-and while it's typically true enough for the CJP (common-man javascript programmer), I realized a while later that it isn't 100% accurate.
+and while it's typically true enough for the CJP (common-man javascript programmer), I realized a while later they aren't.

 First, it is important to note that "function" is a native type in javascript.
 Just as 'number' and 'string' are types, so is 'function'.
-Having said this, a function can have many properties.
+Having said this, a function can have properties.
 For example, a function object can have a name property and a length property.
 Let's have look at an example:

 {% highlight js+smarty linenos %}
 function say_hello() { alert('hello'); }